llfelicilda/llfelicilda/README.md

 - 👋 Hi, I’m @llfelicilda
 - 👀 I’m interested in machine learning and lean startup
-- 🌱 I’m currently learning to build a web application end to end.
+- 🌱 I’m currently building my trading app

 <!---
 llfelicilda/llfelicilda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.